-Officers have been working closely with the Planning Advisory Service who carried out a Peer Review of the service, and we will be taking their recommendations forward to continue to improve the service.
+Officers have been working closely with the Planning Advisory Service who carried out a Peer Review of the service.
+We are part of a number of benchmarking groups, and share knowledge with other authorities who also want to learn from the improvements we have made.